Tochemey/goakt/CRDT.md

 ## 13. Protobuf Wire Format

-CRDT deltas and full states are serialized using Protocol Buffers for wire transmission, consistent with GoAkt's existing serialization approach.
+CRDT deltas and full states are serialized using Protocol Buffers for wire transmission.
+CRDT values (e.g., the contents of an `LWWRegister` or `ORSet` elements) are serialized using a composite Proto+CBOR serializer: `proto.Message` values are encoded with Protocol Buffers, while Go primitives and user-registered types are encoded with CBOR.
+The protobuf wire format uses `bytes` fields for serialized values (not `google.protobuf.Any`).

 ```protobuf
 syntax = "proto3";